ReMA and PhD curriculum

 A course in Greek Linguistics is offered biannually at Ghent University.
 Participants earn 5 EC upon completion of the course.
 The course usually alternates with the course in Classical Arabic.

 A crash course in Greek Palaeography is organized roughly biannually at Ghent University.
 Participants receive 2 ECTS upon completion of the course.

 A course on Late Antiquity is offered roughly biannually.
-The course usually alternates with a course in Late Antiquity, also offered by Utrecht University.
+The course usually alternates with the course Byzantine Cultural History offered by Ghent University.
 Participants earn 5 ECTS upon completion of the course.

 Latin Epigraphy is a MasterLanguage (MaLa) course, organized annually (usually in the spring semester) for ReMA students but also open to PhD students.
 A one-week intensive excursion to Rome is part of the course.
 Participants earn 5/6 ECTS.
 More information can be found on the MasterLanguage website.